Kinesis Data Streams Integration

 Shard Management

-Unlike DynamoDB Streams (where shards are managed for you), Kinesis requires you to manage shards (or use On-Demand mode).
+Unlike DynamoDB Streams (where shards are managed for you invisibly behind the scenes), Kinesis gives you control over your shards.

-- Provisioned Mode: You specify the number of shards.
-1 Shard = 1MB/s write, 2MB/s read.
+- Provisioned Mode: You manually specify the number of shards.
+1 Shard = 1MB/s or 1,000 records/s write, and 2MB/s read.
+This requires monitoring and manual scaling during traffic spikes.

-- On-Demand Mode: Scales automatically but costs more per GB.
+- On-Demand Mode: AWS automatically scales the shards based on throughput.
+This is easier but costs more per GB and per stream-hour.

 5. Summary